Our History

 STATE

-The GFWC-WISCONSIN is a statewide volunteer community service organization,
+The GFWC-WISCONSIN is a statewide volunteer community service organization dedicated to community improvements by enhancing the lives of others through volunteer service.

 FEDERATION